spinnaker/spinnaker.github.io/guides/user/kubernetes-v2/deploy-helm/index.md

 %}

-Notice that in the "Produces Artifacts" section, Spinnaker has automatically created an `embedded/base64` artifact that will be bound when the stage completes, representing the fully baked manifest set to be deployed downstream.
+Notice that in the "Produces Artifacts" section, Spinnaker has automatically created an `embedded/base64` artifact that is bound when the stage completes, representing the fully baked manifest set to be deployed downstream.

 {%